mbbroberg/mbbroberg.github.io/content/garden/Product Operations Map of Content.md

 - Success looks like product teams spending more time on customer problems and less on administrative tasks
 - Think "APIs, not process documentation" when designing ProdOps services

-> "Process can be a good thing—if applied judiciously."
+Process can be a good thing if applied judiciously.

 ## Questions I'm Still Exploring